IntractableQuery/vagrant-expressionengine2-application/README.md

 # Vagrant Laravel Application
-Basic development server for Laravel applications.
+Basic development server for ExpressionEngine applications.
 Uses the standard Vagrant Ubuntu Precise base box (`precise64.box`).

 ## Requirements
 As you might expect, in order for this to work you need:

 1. [Vagrant][vagrant];
-2. A Laravel 4 project.
+2. An ExpressionEngine project.

 [vagrant]: http://vagrantup.com/